-UMKC Student Government Association Vice President Mahreen Ansari commended the changes.
+UMKC Student Government Association Vice President Mahreen Ansari commended the department’s changes.

 “I felt really appreciative that they had listened to not only current events, but also some of the outcries of students we have on campus and how they decided to take a step in the right direction,” Ansari said.

 “Yes, it’s good to have these policies in hand but how far would this policy go?”
-Abas said.
-“If anything comes up, will these policies be followed?
-I liked that they took the initiative to update the policy.
-I’d like to see how well they hold up to these policies.”
+Abas asked.
+“If anything comes up, will these policies be followed?”

-Abas praised the overall conduct of the UMKCPD, noting that he’d never heard from students of any incidents of racial bias or profiling by the department.
+Despite his hesitations, Abas praised the overall conduct of the UMKCPD and said he’d never heard from students of any incidents of racial bias or profiling by the department.

 However, Ansari said she had heard from students that feel they have been profiled by the UMKC police.

 “I’ve heard from some students, incidents of men being profiled by the police,” said Ansari.
 “But I’ve haven’t heard anything thus far about any brutality.”